AlexPoone/universal_best_practices/README.md

     * Never use a spreadsheet for this.
 (Spreadsheets may have privacy and access control issues; the file will become extremely large; there is a lack of data control; and there are limited analytical tools available...)

 ### Comments and documentation
-4. Line comment style: At least four spaces in front, format: `    // 20xx.xx.xx - Name - What has been changed`
+4. Line comment style: At least four spaces in front, format: `    // 20xx.xx.xx - Your name - What has been changed`
 5. **API Testing**: NEVER use ~~curl~~ or ~~Postman~~ (obsolete tools), for [many obvious reasons, security and "Don't Repeat Yourself" just being two of them](https://peciel.com/blog/2024/10/01/why-you-should-never-ever-use-postman).
 ALWAYS use an OpenAPI generator from function comments.

 ### Error handling